Pork Fried Rice Gets a Full Meal on the Table in 15 Minutes

 Heat 1 tablespoon of the vegetable oil in a wok or large nonstick frying pan over medium-high heat until shimmering.
 Add 2 large eggs and gently scramble with a rubber spatula until just softly set, 1 to 2 minutes.
 Transfer to a bowl or plate and set aside.

-Add the onion, 8 ounces ground pork, 1 teaspoon kosher salt, and 1/4 teaspoon black pepper to the pan.
+Add the diced onion, 8 ounces ground pork, 1 teaspoon kosher salt, and 1/4 teaspoon black pepper to the pan.
 Cook, breaking up the meat with a wooden spoon into small pieces, until the pork is cooked through and the onion is tender, about 5 minutes.

 Add the remaining 2 tablespoons vegetable oil and let heat for a few seconds.
 Add 2 cups cold cooked rice, 1/2 cup frozen peas and carrots, and 2 tablespoons soy sauce or tamari, and stir-fry until the rice is heated through, 2 to 3 minutes.
 Return the eggs to the pan.
 Remove from the heat and stir in 1 teaspoon toasted sesame oil.